RiccardoCuccu/py/README.md

 ## Exercise 05
 Write a program that can check whether any number (entered from the keyboard) is prime or not.

+## Exercise 06
+List the ".c" and ".h" files found in the directory